aesiniath/publish/doc/Tutorial.md

 ```

-Put your text into a file called _Introduction.markdown_.
+Put your text into a file called _Introduction.md_.

 You now need to tell **publish** which files make up the document you want to
 render.
 Create another file which lists the pieces of your manuscript, one per